Janssen COVID-19 vaccine: Elsewhere

-On 11 February 2021, Saint Vincent and the Grenadines issued an emergency authorization for the Janssen COVID-19 vaccine, as well as the Moderna COVID-19 vaccine, the Pfizer–BioNTech vaccine, the Gam-COVID-Vac vaccine (Sputnik V), and the Oxford–AstraZeneca vaccine.
+In February 2021, Saint Vincent and the Grenadines issued an emergency authorization for the Janssen COVID-19 vaccine, as well as the Moderna COVID-19 vaccine, the Pfizer–BioNTech vaccine, the Gam-COVID-Vac vaccine (Sputnik V), and the Oxford–AstraZeneca vaccine.

 In December 2020, Johnson & Johnson entered into an agreement in principle with the GAVI vaccine alliance to support the COVAX Facility.
-On 19 February 2021, Johnson & Johnson submitted its formal request and data package to the World Health Organization for an Emergency Use Listing (EUL); an EUL is a requirement for participation in COVAX.
-Johnson & Johnson anticipates providing up to five hundred million doses through 2022 for COVAX.
-The World Health Organization issued an EUL for the Janssen COVID-19 vaccine Ad26.COV2.S vaccine on 12 March 2021.
+In February 2021, Johnson & Johnson submitted its formal request and data package to the World Health Organization for an Emergency Use Listing (EUL); an EUL is a requirement for participation in COVAX.
+Johnson & Johnson anticipated providing up to five hundred million doses through 2022 for COVAX.
+The World Health Organization issued an EUL for the Janssen COVID-19 vaccine Ad26.COV2.S vaccine in March 2021.

-On 18 February 2021, the vaccine received emergency authorization in South Africa.
-On 13 April 2021, South Africa suspended its rollout of the vaccine.
-The program resumed on 28 April 2021.
+In February 2021, the vaccine received emergency authorization in South Africa.
+In April 2021, South Africa suspended its rollout of the vaccine.
+The program resumed in April 2021.

-On 25 February 2021, Bahrain authorized the vaccine for emergency use.
+In February 2021, Bahrain authorized the vaccine for emergency use.

-On 26 February 2021, the South Korean Ministry of Food and Drug Safety began a review of Johnson & Johnson's application for approval of its vaccine.
+In February 2021, the South Korean Ministry of Food and Drug Safety began a review of Johnson & Johnson's application for approval of its vaccine.

 In late November 2020, Johnson & Johnson submitted a rolling review application to Health Canada for approval of its vaccine.

-On 26 March 2021, the vaccine received emergency authorization in Colombia.
+In March 2021, the vaccine received emergency authorization in Colombia.

+In March 2021, the vaccine was authorized under interim order in Canada.

 In April 2021, the Australian government stated that it would not be purchasing the Janssen vaccine, as it "does not intend to purchase any further adenovirus vaccines at this time".
-The Therapeutic Goods Administration granted provisional approval for use of the Janssen vaccine in Australia on 25 June 2021.
+The Therapeutic Goods Administration granted provisional approval for use of the Janssen vaccine in Australia in June 2021.

-On 19 April 2021, the vaccine received emergency use authorization in the Philippines.
+In April 2021, the vaccine received emergency use authorization in the Philippines.

-On 28 May 2021, the vaccine received conditional marketing authorization in the United Kingdom.
+In May 2021, the vaccine received conditional marketing authorization in the United Kingdom.

-On 10 June 2021, the vaccine received emergency use authorization in Chile.
+In June 2021, the vaccine received emergency use authorization in Chile.
 The vaccine will be provided via COVAX.

-On 15 June 2021, Malaysia's National Pharmaceutical Regulatory Agency (NPRA) issued conditional registration for emergency use of the vaccine.
+In June 2021, Malaysia's National Pharmaceutical Regulatory Agency (NPRA) issued conditional registration for emergency use of the vaccine.

-On 25 June 2021, COVID-19 Janssen Ad26.COV2.S was granted provisional approval in Australia.
+In June 2021, COVID-19 Janssen Ad26.COV2.S was granted provisional approval in Australia.

-On 7 July 2021, the vaccine received provisional approval for use for people aged 18 and above in New Zealand.
+In July 2021, the vaccine received provisional approval for use for people aged 18 and above in New Zealand.

-On 7 August 2021, Health and Family Welfare Minister of India announced that Johnson and Johnson single-dose vaccine was approved for emergency use in India through a supply agreement with homegrown vaccine maker Biological E. Limited.
+In August 2021, Health and Family Welfare Minister of India announced that Johnson and Johnson single-dose vaccine was approved for emergency use in India through a supply agreement with homegrown vaccine maker Biological E. Limited.

-On 7 September 2021, National Agency of Drug and Food Control (BPOM) issued emergency use authorization in Indonesia.
+In September 2021, National Agency of Drug and Food Control (BPOM) issued emergency use authorization in Indonesia.

-On 23 November 2021, the vaccine was approved for use in Canada.
+In November 2021, the vaccine's authorization under interim order in Canada was transitioned to approval for use under the country's Food and Drug Regulations.

+In August 2023, the COVID-19 Vaccine Janssen was removed from the Australian Register of Therapeutic Goods at the request of Janssen-Cilag Pty Ltd. The vaccine was never supplied in Australia.